cloudfoundry/docs-buildpacks/node/node-service-bindings.html.md

 }
 ~~~

-You will also need to run `npm shrinkwrap` to regenerate your
+You must run `npm shrinkwrap` to regenerate your `npm-shrinkwrap.json` file
-`npm-shrinkwrap.json` file after you edit `package.json`.
+after you edit `package.json`.